sentient/statsdbeat/README.md

 ```
 statsdbeat:
   statsdserver: ":8125"    # where should we listen for the UDP messages.
 Typically your localhost on port 8125
-  period: 5s               # how often are the events send to the output
+  period: 5s               # interval period the events (if any) are send to the output
 ```

 ## Spooling